- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Cipher Pharmaceuticals is:

-The 'return' is the profit over the last twelve months.
+The 'return' is the amount earned after tax over the last twelve months.
 That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.13 in profit.

 Is Cipher Pharmaceuticals Using Its Retained Earnings Effectively?

 Cipher Pharmaceuticals doesn't pay any dividend, meaning that the company is keeping all of its profits, which makes us wonder why it is retaining its earnings if it can't use them to grow its business.
 So there could be some other explanations in that regard.
 For instance, the company's business may be deteriorating.

 Overall, we feel that Cipher Pharmaceuticals certainly does have some positive factors to consider.
 Yet, the low earnings growth is a bit concerning, especially given that the company has a high rate of return and is reinvesting ma huge portion of its profits.
 By the looks of it, there could be some other factors, not necessarily in control of the business, that's preventing growth.
 That being so, the latest industry analyst forecasts show that the analysts are expecting to see a huge improvement in the company's earnings growth rate.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.